This post may contain affiliate links. Please see our full Disclosure Policy for details.

 And no…wine doesn’t count as a purple fruit.

-I really can’t remember what made me decide to make Eggplant Parm for the first time.
+I really can’t remember what made me decide to make eggplant parmesan for the first time.
 I want to say I was really craving lasagna, but this was back when I was a gym regular, so I was trying to avoid unnecessary carbs and starch from the pasta.

 Riiiight.
 Because bread crumbs have no carbs.
 Yep.
 Makes total sense.